williamxu7/522-Group_30-Rockstars/README.md

 # Strathcona County Housing Price Predictor
 * authors: Cal Schafer, Daniel Ortiz, Jordan Lau, William Xu

+A data analysis project on Property Assessment Prediction for Single-Family Dwellings in Strathcona County for DSCI 522 (Data Science Workflows); a course in the Master of Data Science program at the University of British Columbia.

 ## Introduction
-Property Assessment Prediction for Single-Family Dwellings in Strathcona County

 The data set used in this project is 2020 Property Tax Assessment from the Open Data portal of Strathcona County, Alberta.
 It is based on a property valuation date as of July 1, 2017 and property condition date as of December 31, 2017.
 Each row in the data set represents a property in Strathcona County, and each column represents an attribute of that property (e.g., building size, year built, does it have a fireplace, etc.)